Why do people get intimidated by the idea of giving an interview?

 2. You are intimidated by the other candidates that may come for the interview.

-3. You think you are not adequately prepared for the interview.
+3. You think you have not adequately prepared for the interview.

-5. You are generally shy and don’t respond well in public environments.
+5. You are shy and don’t respond well in public environments.

 6. You have been scared by listening to other people’s bad experiences at interviews.

 7. You don’t like your physical appeal.